OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 In order to connect one component model to another the user first needs to enable the connect mode (|connect-mode|) from the toolbar.

+Move the mouse over the connector.
+The mouse cursor will change from arrow cursor to cross cursor.
+To start the connection press left button and keep it pressed and move.
+Now release the left button.
+Move towards the end connector and click when cursor changes to cross cursor.

 .. |connect-mode| image:: media/omedit-icons/connect-mode.*
   :height: 14pt
   :alt: OMEdit connect mode icon